verifa/website/src/posts/power-of-infrastructure-as-code-iac.md

 ---
 type: Blog
 title: The power of Infrastructure as Code (IaC)
-subheading: In this post we’ll give an example of how Infrastructure as Code (IaC) is so powerful, by using Terraform to provision some resources in UpCloud.
+subheading: In this post we’ll give an example of what makes Infrastructure as Code (IaC) so powerful, by using Terraform to provision resources in UpCloud.
 authors:
 - mvainio
 tags: